No items found.

 TikTok loves quotes—though do make sure they end up in the final book!
 Think of prompts like:

 You can fit this to a trending sound or make a carousel with a prompt and then a snippet.
-You can make a graphic in Canva or take a picture of the book with the quote highlighted—take a look at what other authors are doing in this vein and get creating!
+Try making a graphic in Canva or take a picture of the book with the quote highlighted.
+Take a look at what other authors are doing and get creative!
+(Tip: don’t be sneaky and use something like FREE BOOKS to try to entice viewers.)

 7. Aesthetics

 Canva and Pinterest are about to become your new best friends.
-Videos about how your book feels, looks, and its overall vibes are always popular.
+Videos and images about how your book feels and looks—and its overall vibes—are always popular.

-You can use these in a video, flicking quickly between images, use them in a carousel, or layer quotes on top of them.
+You can use these in a video, flicking quickly between images.
+Alternatively, use them in a carousel or layer quotes on top.
+Canva is particularly good for making...

 8. Arrow graphics

-These are popular across platforms, and I consider them my sort of landing page for my book—my call to action.
-It’s a picture of the book, with arrows leading out from it to detail the things that are in there—normally tropes, representation or vibes within.
-It’s like a little bullet-point list of reasons people will enjoy the book, so if I tease a quote or moment, I try to end with the arrow graphic.
-You can make these on Canva or speak to your publisher.
+These are popular across all platforms, and I consider them a sort of landing page or call-to-action for the book.
+Use a picture of the book with arrows leading out from it to detail the things within—normally tropes, representation, or vibes.
+It’s like a little bullet-point list of reasons people will enjoy the book, so if I’m teasing a quote or a moment, I try to end with an arrow graphic!

 Publishing is emotional!
 It’s a dream industry!
-So shout about achievements and cry about losses, it’s all real and authenticity is key on TikTok.
-The moment you got your deal, hit a list, saw your book in stores, signed with a literary agent, was nominated for an award—share it!
+Shout about your achievements and cry about the losses—it’s all real, and authenticity is key on TikTok.
+The moment you sign with a literary agent, get your deal, see your book in stores, receive an email from a reader, hit a list, get nominated for an award...
+Share it!
 It’s not bragging, it’s aspirational!

-And finally, and please, if you take anything onboard, let it be this one:
+Finally—and please, if you take anything onboard, let it be this...

 10. People can see you

-The reading community on TikTok is an incredible one, it’s a joyful place to be and a brilliant resource for authors, so let’s all make an effort to support one another because, at the end of the day, we all just really really love books—and that’s a very wonderful thing!
+BookTok is an incredible group of book lovers and readers.
+It’s a joyful place to be; a brilliant resource for authors and anyone who loves reading.
+So, let’s all make an effort to support one another because, at the end of the day, we all just really love books—and that’s a wonderful thing!

 Someone writing in a notebook